mustafa-ozturk/netrunnerAPI/CONTRIBUTING.md

 # Contributing to Netrunner API

+**Please open an issue first** before contributing to discuss your proposed changes and avoid wasted effort.

+Small improvements, bug fixes, and documentation enhancements are welcome!
+For larger features, let's chat first.

 ## Commit Message Guidelines

 We follow a structured commit message format to maintain a clean project history: